Competence and Compellability

 There are two exceptions:

-- A person is not competent to give evidence in criminal proceedings if it appears to the court that he is not a person who is able to understand questions put to him as a witness and give answers to them which can be understood [section 53(3)].
+- A person is not competent to give evidence in criminal proceedings if it appears to the Court that they are unable to understand questions put to them as a witness and give answers to them which can be understood [Section 53(3) of the YJCEA 1999].

-- A person charged in criminal proceedings is not competent to give evidence in the proceedings for the prosecution (whether he is the only person, or is one of two or more persons, charged in the proceedings) [section 53 (4)].
+- A person charged in criminal proceedings is not competent to give evidence in the proceedings for the prosecution (whether he is the only person, or is one of two or more persons, charged in the proceedings) (Section 53 (4) of the YJCEA 1999).
+A co-accused can only give evidence for the prosecution once he or she ceases to be a co-accused (for example, following a guilty plea).

 At a trial, the judge or the magistrates will decide if a witness is competent.
 An incompetent witness is one who comes within one of the exceptions set out above.

-The exception in section 53(4) will be easy to establish.
+The exception under Section 53(4) of the YJCEA 1999 will be easy to establish.

-The exception within section 53(3) is entirely witness specific and there should be no presumptions or preconceptions.
-Provided the witness can understand the questions put to him or her (by both parties) and can also provide understandable answers then he or she is competent.
-This assessment of competency should, where applicable, take into account techniques or measures that can be used to assist the witness to give his or her evidence, for example the use of a Registered Intermediary.
+The exception under Section 53(3) of the YJCEA 1999 is entirely witness specific and there should be no presumptions or preconceptions.
+Provided the witness can understand the questions put to him or her (by both parties) and can also provide coherent answers, then he or she is competent.
+This assessment of competency should, where applicable, take into account techniques or measures that can be used to assist the witness to give his or her evidence, for example the use of a Registered Intermediary appointed under Section 29 of the YJCEA 1999.

 The Registered Intermediary must not be asked to comment on credibility or competence; their role is to assist the witness to give evidence to the best of his or her ability.